 You can create mirrored databases on mirror members using the ^DATABASE routine.
-(See ^DATABASE in the “Using Character-based Security Management Routines” chapter of the Security Administration Guide for information about the routine.)
+(See ^DATABASE.)
 You must create the new mirrored database on the primary member before creating it on other mirror members.
 To create a mirrored database:

 Run the ^DATABASE routine, and select the 1) Create a database option.